XCOM 2 Mission Analysis: Retaliation Missions

 Anyway, a particularly obvious change is of course the introduction of Faceless, where some portion of the Civilians you need to rescue are Faceless in disguise.
 I've been over this before in detail, but some points worth covering here; first of all, Faceless are not included in the surviving total Civilians at any point.
 If you're at 5 Civilians rescued and only 1 alive listed, that means there's an actual Civilian to rescue on the map, no matter how many Faceless are still in hiding, and you can thus actually succeed at the mission.

 Second, Faceless counts in Retaliation missions are surprisingly un-random.
-Below Legendary, there will be one Faceless on the map until you're late enough in the game, at which point there will be two Faceless, no random variation, while Legendary starts at two Faceless and eventually adds a third.
+Below Legend, there will be one Faceless on the map until you're late enough in the game, at which point there will be two Faceless, no random variation, while Legend starts at two Faceless and eventually adds a third.
 (I assume a specific Force Level threshold controls this, though I've never bothered to determine which one it is) As far as I'm aware this count never increases a second time, either.
 In the base game, this makes Faceless have particularly predictable corpse counts, since Retaliation missions have a not-quite rigid schedule, Faceless don't normally spawn in other missions (Except the final mission, but that's irrelevant to how many bodies you loot), and Retaliation missions always have you loot the bodies.
 War of the Chosen adding Savage and Beastmaster makes them a little more variable, but not much.

 Third, it should be emphasized again that Faceless have a crucial nerf in War of the Chosen: in the base game, a Faceless that manually breaks its disguise can immediately act, whereas in War of the Chosen it will have to wait another turn, making it best to stop near Civilians but not try to rescue them if you're tied up in a fight already or your squad can't be counted on to immediately kill a Faceless.
 (Such as because the squad used up most of their turns winning a fight)